 - Select an Item for which the ReqIF Comments plugin gets activated.

-- Click the ReqIf Comments button on the Items ribbon.
+- Load the ReqIf Comments view.

 - For Open file, select the ReqIF file that contains the comments you want to import by using the Select file button.

 - For Configuration, select an existing import configuration or create a new one by clicking the Select button.
-This opens the Open Item of type dialogue.
+This opens the Open Item of type dialog.
 Use the Create new Item dialogue if there are no suitable import configurations.
 To manage the versioning and access rights of a configuration, use the standard methods of working with Items.

 - Check the errors and messages to decide whether the import configuration is correct or not.
 See Reviewing the Import below before importing the comments.